Skip to content

 What is the difference between behavioral intelligence and emotional intelligence?

-Although they may seem similar at first glance, behavioral intelligence, and emotional intelligence are actually very different skill sets.
-Behavioral intelligence helps us predict the behavior of others, while emotional intelligence helps us build meaningful relationships based on trust and empathy.
+Though they may appear similar, at glance, behavioral intelligence and emotional intelligence are actually sets of skills.
+Behavioral intelligence enables us to anticipate the actions of others while emotional intelligence enables us to establish connections based on trust and empathy.

-Improving both behavioral intelligence and emotional intelligence requires practice, self-awareness, focus, and dedication but it will pay off in the long run since having a strong understanding of these skills provides key advantages that make any individual or collective goal much more achievable.
+Developing proficiency in both intelligence and emotional intelligence demands practice, self awareness, focus and dedication.
+However the effort invested pays off in the term as an understanding of these skills offers significant advantages that make individual or collective goals more attainable.

 How are behavioral intelligence and emotional intelligence measured?